aclark13/Outlands-Library/README.md

 # Outlands Lore Tomes

-A collection of the text from the lore tomes that can be found in game on Ultima Online Oulands.
+A collection of the text from the lore tomes that can be found in game, on Ultima Online Oulands.

 ## Town History